-- Five (5) PPs buys one (1) extra level of Prestige.
-This reward may be purchased at the end of any scenario (only) in order to boost a player's final Prestige. - If both players are already at the highest Prestige level when the game ends, they compare remaining PPs; whoever has the most wins.
+- (Under the old system only).
+Five (5) PPs buys one (1) extra level of Prestige.
+This reward may be purchased at the end of any scenario (only) in order to boost a player's final Prestige. - (Under the old system only).
+If both players are already at the highest Prestige level when the game ends, they compare remaining PPs; whoever has the most wins.
 If the players have equal PPs remaining, the game is a tie.
-This test is secondary to point #1 above. - At the end of the game, one or more PPs can be spent on Player Ranks (9.3).
+This test is secondary to point #1 above. - At the end of the game, one or more points of Prestige or PPs can be spent on Player Ranks (9.3).
 Ranks give a player minor bonuses for tournament play.
-This rule is included for fun and can be ignored. - During the Operations Phase, a player may spend one (1) PP (one per Operations Phase) to take advantage of Enemy Veniality (9.23). - PPs can be spent to add five percent (+5%) per PP spent to one (1) Replacement rate on the Replacement Chart.
+This rule is included for fun and can be ignored. - During the Operations Phase, a player may spend one (1) point of Prestige or PP (one per Operations Phase) to take advantage of Enemy Veniality (9.23). - Prestige can be spent to add five percent (+5%) per point of Prestige or PP spent - to one (1) Replacement rate on the Replacement Chart.
 This expenditure only lasts for the current Turn.
-A Replacement rate cannot be boosted above 90%. - Two (2) PPs can be spent on a "Mulligan".
+A Replacement rate cannot be boosted above 90%. - Two (2) points of Prestige or PPs can be spent on a "Mulligan".
 This allows a player to re-roll the die on any one (1) action he undertakes during the game.
 Alternatively, he may force his opponent to re-roll on any one (1) action his opponent undertakes.
-Mulligans, like PPs themselves, can be accumulated from game to game for tournament play.
+Mulligans, like PPs (9.213), can be accumulated from game to game for tournament play.

-9.222 If PPs are required to be paid and the player does not have enough, he must convert one (1) of his Prestige Levels into five (5) PPs and then expend as many PPs as necessary.
+9.222 (Under the old system only).
+If PPs are required to be paid and the player does not have enough, he must convert one (1) of his Prestige Levels into five (5) PPs and then expend as many PPs as necessary.
 Exception: if a player only has a Prestige Level of One (and no PPs), he does not have to expend Prestige of any kind.

+9.23 Enemy Veniality

-9.23 Enemy Veniality.
-Once per Operations Phase, a player may buy off an opposing force by spending one (1) PP. Two separate actions are possible:
+Once per Operations Phase, a player may buy off an opposing force.
+Two separate actions are possible:

-- The player may demand and immediately receive the Surrender of any one (1) Enemy Besieged Fortification.
-Honours of War must be given.
-This counts as a normal Siege Operation, but there is no use of the SPT. - The player may demand that an Enemy Formation that just entered a Friendly-occupied hex instead stop in the hex from which it intended to enter the Friendly-occupied hex and end its Operation.
+- >>>The player may demand and immediately receive the Surrender of any one (1) Enemy Besieged Fortification.
+This counts as a normal Siege Operation, but there is no use of the SPT.
+The cost is the Prestige value of the Fortification.
+The Garrison is awarded Honours of War. - The player may demand that an Enemy Formation that just entered a Friendly-occupied hex instead stop in the hex from which it intended to enter the Friendly-occupied hex and end its Operation.
+The cost is one (1) point of Prestige (or PP). - >>>9.231 In either case, if the targeted Side passes a LC using the LR of the Garrison commander or Formation commander (as applicable), the Veniality attempt fails.
+If no Leader is present, the Garrison/Formation has a Notional commander with LR zero (0).